… in progress

 einszueins – Kunst in der Køniglichen Backstube

-Exhibition: May 14, 2022 – Aug 13, 2022
+May 14, 2022 – Aug 13, 2022

 In the store premises to the right of today’s bakery, an illegal printshop was operated that produced leaflets, posters and publications of the “revolutionary movement” associated with the student movement that radicalised after 1967.
 Franz John now makes the history of the place comprehensible: A confidential report by the political police from April 1967 documents investigations at Zwiestädter Straße 10 and observations by some inspector Böhme.
 This archival document, which takes up the entire exhibition wall, is accompanied by a listening station.
 Here you can hear a talk with Ulrich Enzensberger, once a founding member of Kommune I, who knew the illegal printshop and the activities of the time well.
 This conversation, conducted by Franz John, provides insights and interesting details about the history of the sight and Berlin contemporary history in late 1960s.
 Text by Martin Steffens